krahets/hello-algo/en/docs/chapter_tree/avl_tree.md

 In the "Binary Search Tree" section, we mentioned that after multiple insertions and removals, a binary search tree might degrade to a linked list.
 In such cases, the time complexity of all operations degrades from $O(\log n)$ to $O(n)$.

-As shown in the Figure 7-24 , after two node removal operations, this binary search tree will degrade into a linked list.
+As shown in Figure 7-24, after two node removal operations, this binary search tree will degrade into a linked list.

 ![Degradation of an AVL tree after removing nodes](avl_tree.assets/avltree_degradation_from_removing_node.png){ class="animation-figure" }

 <p align="center"> Figure 7-24 &nbsp; Degradation of an AVL tree after removing nodes </p>

-For example, in the perfect binary tree shown in the Figure 7-25 , after inserting two nodes, the tree will lean heavily to the left, and the time complexity of search operations will also degrade.
+For example, in the perfect binary tree shown in Figure 7-25, after inserting two nodes, the tree will lean heavily to the left, and the time complexity of search operations will also degrade.

 ![Degradation of an AVL tree after inserting nodes](avl_tree.assets/avltree_degradation_from_inserting_node.png){ class="animation-figure" }